rokj/stree-web/README.md

 It uses Javascript AWS SDK v2 from Amazon.
 Tried v3, but got stuck with "progress" on file upload.
 You can check branch `https://github.com/rokj/stree-web/tree/almost-with-v3`.

+There are three files to work with:
+- `js/main.js` - logic
+- `css/main.css` - CSS
+- `index.html` - template/design

-Work is being done in `js/main.js`.
-It uses [jquery](https://jquery.com/) for element manipulation in HTML, [bootstrap](https://getbootstrap.com/) for simple web design.
+Additionaly [jquery](https://jquery.com/) is used for element manipulation in HTML, [bootstrap](https://getbootstrap.com/) for CSS-ing.
 Plan is to abolish jquery in the future, ...